-Freelancers Are Sick Of Being Called “Gig Workers” | Fast Company
+Freelancers Are Sick Of Being Called “Gig Workers”

 A new report released today by Upwork and the Freelancer’s Union, titled “Freelancing in America,” estimates that more than one-third of Americans are currently freelancing, and that by 2027, the majority of the U.S. workforce will freelance in some capacity.
 But while those who choose contingent work over traditional employment prefer the flexibility of freelancing, they don’t like to be associated with so-called “gig work.”
 Only 10% of freelancers surveyed consider themselves a part of the “gig economy.”

 It wasn’t that long ago that the word “freelance” itself was something of a dirty word, effectively shorthand for those who couldn’t land full-time jobs.
-“Saying you’re a freelancer doesn’t signal to others that you’re a know-what-you’re-doing, take-no-crap professional,” wrote Fast Company contributor Suzan Bond, herself an “independent worker” (Bond’s preferred term), in 2015.
+“Saying you’re a freelancer doesn’t signal to others that you’re a know-what-you’re-doing, take-no-crap professional,” wrote Fast Company contributor Suzan Bond, herself a “solopreneur” (Bond’s preferred term), in 2015.
 “Clients too often see freelance arrangements as low-cost line items rather than strategic partnerships,” she said, advocating instead for thinking about freelance work as running a business of one.

 But things seem to have changed.
 One sign that “freelancing” may have gained some respectability since then is simply its rapid proliferation; according to the “Freelancing in America” (FIA) survey, freelance work is growing by 4% a year.
 Part of the reason that freelancers may resist being termed “gig workers” is because the phrase implies less-skilled labor acquired through a platform like Uber or Postmates.
 Many say that kind of work doesn’t apply to them.
 Roughly 43% of the freelancers surveyed for the FIA report said they got jobs through their own personal and professional networks.

-Note: Correction: A previous version of this article misstated Suzan Bond’s preferred term to “freelancer” as “independent worker,” when it is in fact “solopreneur.”